 Connect to a Public Blockchain

 The aim of this tutorial is to transform the Demo App to let it connect to an external Ethereum Geth client connected to the Ropsten public test net provided by Chainstack.
 We thank them for their help and generosity!
 Chainstack offers a rich suite of services that are complimentary to Platform 6.
-These two services are all you need to build a full-fledged decentralized application leveraging blockchain technology.
+Combine Chainstack and Platform 6, and you have all you need to build a full-fledged decentralized transactional application leveraging blockchain technology.

 Step 1: Install a P6 Core instance and the Demo App¶